A Grammar of Model Analysis: Grama

 We can implement this function and add it to our py-grama

 model.
-The code below does this.
+The following code does this:

 md_plate = (